CorrM/Unreal-Finder-Tool/README.md

 ![ui_3](/images/cfg_1.png)

 # Change Log
+##### 03-07-2019
+- Improve `Sdk Generator`.
+  - `Sdk Generator` now significantly faster
+  - Some organization for `Sdk Generator` code.
+- Improve `Class Finder`.
+  - Now can search for `class name` of address.
+    - Put `instance address` and the tool will give you instance `class name`
+  - When you search for `class name` you will get also instance thats `derived` from `class name`.
+    - it's useful to find your target fast, you will get the name of `derived` next to instance address.
+    - In example you search for `PlayerBase` you will get `PlayerBase`, `PlayerExtarBase` and `GamePlayer`.
+  - Now significantly faster.

 ##### 01-07-2019
 - Support `GObjects Chunks`.
   - Some games use `GObject's chunks` as same as `GNames`, so i just support it.